Ancient Roman architecture: Basilica

 The Roman basilica was a large public building where business or legal matters could be transacted.
 They were normally where the magistrates held court, and used for other official ceremonies, having many of the functions of the modern town hall.
-The first basilicas had no religious function at all.
-As early as the time of Augustus, a public basilica for transacting business had been part of any settlement that considered itself a city, used in the same way as the late medieval covered market houses of northern Europe, where the meeting room, for lack of urban space, was set above the arcades, however.
+The first basilicas had no religious function.
+As early as the time of Augustus, a public basilica for transacting business had been part of any settlement that considered itself a city, used in the same way as the late medieval covered market houses of northern Europe, where the meeting room, for lack of urban space, was set above the arcades.
 Although their form was variable, basilicas often contained interior colonnades that divided the space, giving aisles or arcaded spaces on one or both sides, with an apse at one end (or less often at each end), where the magistrates sat, often on a slightly raised dais.
 The central aisle tended to be wide and was higher than the flanking aisles, so that light could penetrate through the clerestory windows.

 The oldest known basilica, the Basilica Porcia, was built in Rome in 184 BC by Cato the Elder during the time he was censor.
 Other early examples include the basilica at Pompeii (late 2nd century BC).
 After Christianity became the official religion, the basilica shape was found appropriate for the first large public churches, with the attraction of avoiding reminiscences of the Greco-Roman temple form.